How to contribute

 Development

-- Learn the documentation development flow from a ton-docs/README.md document.
+- Learn the documentation development flow from the ton-docs/README.md document.

 - Keep your pull request small.
 Minor pull requests (~300 lines of diff) are easier to review and more likely to get merged.
 Make sure the pull request does only one thing; otherwise, please split it.